ibm-cloud-docs/openwhisk/logs.md

 You can find specific activation records by using LogDNA query syntax.
 The following example query can help you to find all failed activations and debug errors.
 Enter `type:activation_record response.success:false` into LogDNA search field.

-For more information on searching and filtering logs, see the [LogDNA Search Guide](https://docs.logdna.com/docs/search){: external}.
+For more information about searching and filtering logs, see the [LogDNA Search Guide](https://docs.logdna.com/docs/search){: external}.